“Proposta de Proteção de Denunciantes”: New Portuguese Whistleblowing Law

 Chapters

 On 26 November 2021, the Portuguese parliament approved a new draft law on whistleblower protection through a majority vote.
-Proposta de Lei 91/XIV transposes the EU Whistleblowing Directive into national law and it must be fully implemented by all 27 EU member states by 17 December 2021.
-The “Proposta de Proteção de Denunciantes”, or “Whistleblower Protection Proposal”, will come into force six months after its publication in the Official Journal – around June 2022.
+Proposta de Lei 91/XIV transposed the EU Whistleblowing Directive into national law ahead of most other EU member states who experienced a spate of delays.
+The “Proposta de Proteção de Denunciantes”, or “Whistleblower Protection Proposal”, came into force six months after its publication in the Official Journal.

 Illustration two persons talking about a Portuguese whistleblowing law